 - conducting more broadly based environmental research on issues of national significance.

-The organisation maintains two facilities: a research/laboratory facility in Darwin where most of the ERISS and OSS staff are based, and a Field Station at Jabiru, in Kakadu National Park, which supports the organisation's environmental monitoring program.
+We currently maintain a research/laboratory facility in Darwin where most of the ERISS and OSS staff are based, and a Field Station at Jabiru, Kakadu National Park, which supports our environmental monitoring program.

-The Office of the Supervising Scientist (OSS) undertakes a range of supervision, audit, policy and business support functions.
+The Office of the Supervising Scientist (OSS) undertakes a range of functions including:

 - periodic environmental audits and technical reviews of uranium mining operations, including exploration activities;